joeappleton18/autora-api-vue-demo/README.md

 # autora-starter-project

-This is a very simple example of how to connect to the Autora API
+This is a very simple example of how to connect to the Autora API; simply follow the steps outlined below:

 ## Clone this repo